Natoma residents clean up after Sunday flash flooding

 Paradise Creek spilled out of its banks following heavy rain of up to six inches.

+Koelling said the water came much faster than Natoma was ready for.

+“Didn’t have much warning here, but at least, we got people warned down towards Paradise and all that, and they actually had time to get stuff moved out and themselves moved out you know so which really helped a lot,” said Chief Koelling, Russell County Fire District.

-A secondhand store and restaurant in downtown were hit, and volunteers spent the day clearing out belongings that were flooded.
+Homes, a secondhand store and a restaurant downtown were hit, and volunteers spent the day clearing out belongings that were flooded.

 USD 399 Natoma-Paradise-Waldo said several teachers and students were made available to watch any children of parents working to clean up after the flood.
 Residents said the flood caused more damage than even the flood of 1993.